current band and bio photos courtesy of David Cupp

 Band history:

 Gone Tomorrow's performance at Summergrass 2004 are here.
 Gone Tomorrow plays other music festivals, too: the Mammoth Bluegrass Festival in 2012 and 2013, and the Big Bear Bluegrass Festival and the Ramona Bluegrass and Old West Festival in 2013.
+We played the North Park Music Fest in 2025.
+You can here us from time to time at events sponsored by the San Diego Bluegrass Society.

 Check our schedule on the Schedule section of the website.
 There's a list of places where we've played, too, at the bottom of the Schedule page.